Whole and Broken

 Approach 1: “Look how far have come!” - One option might be that recalling the bitterness and broken past amplifies the delight and joy of freedom.
 As in מקימי מעפר דל מאשפות ירים אביון להושיבי עם נדיבים – when a person remembers where they were, so humiliated and broken, and now they are safe, well-fed, free and prospering, the joy is magnified.

 Approach 2: “Gaining Perspective” - But possibly we could suggest something else.
 We get used to freedom pretty quickly.
 We habituate ourselves to new creature comforts rather fast.
 Seven years ago, I bought my first smart phone; now I cannot function without one.
 So, we get to enjoy the trappings of freedom quite fast, as yesterday’s luxury becomes the new normal.

-In this regard, this year with its Coronavirus restrictions has been difficult and painful.
+In this regard, our recent Coronavirus experience with its lockdown and restriction have been difficult and painful.
 Painful?
 Really?!
 We live in a safe, large house, we have a loving family, secure finances, 3 sumptuous meals a day.
-And yet: my gym is closed, I cannot travel, I cannot shop or see friends or go to a restaurant.
+And yet: my gym is closed.
+Awaful!
+I cannot travel, I cannot shop or see friends or go to a restaurant.
 Oh boy!
 Terribly painful!

 Our needs, wants, and lack of contentment become our taskmasters.
 They occupy space in our head and in our hearts, they hijack our thoughts, they dictate to us how to feel and they command us to say things and do things that are self-destructive.

 So maybe we free people need a reminder about the past, a sense of perspective, an understanding that we need the perspective of a broken matza to even appreciate the whole matza.

 We need to learn about our גנאי or else we word feel normal, not שבח … we wouldn’t appreciate the “now”!
 We need to taste that marror to give us perspective.